AXE: Grey-Box Exploitability Confirmation for Localized Vulnerability Reports: Evaluation

 \subsection{RQ1: Performance, Efficiency, and Coverage}

-\textbf{Effectiveness.} We evaluate AXE’s effectiveness by measuring its exploitation success rate across the dataset.
-Specifically, we report Success@1 and Success@5, which capture whether a vulnerability is successfully exploited at least once within one or five independent runs, respectively.
-Table~\ref{tab:rq1-effectiveness} reports these results for AXE and all baseline methods across the evaluated CVEs.
-AXE (grey-box, multi-agent) achieves the strongest overall effectiveness, reaching 25\% at Success@1 and 30\% at Success@5, outperforming the single-agent grey-box baseline and all black-box methods on both metrics.
+\textbf{Effectiveness.} We evaluate whether localized grey-box report context improves automated exploitability confirmation.
+Table~\ref{tab:rq1-effectiveness} reports Success@1 and Success@5 for AXE and all baseline methods across the evaluated CVEs.
+These metrics capture whether a vulnerability is successfully exploited at least once within one or five independent runs, respectively.
+AXE achieves the strongest overall effectiveness, reaching 25\% at Success@1 and 30\% at Success@5, outperforming the single-agent grey-box baseline and all black-box methods on both metrics.

 Compared to SOTA black-box tools, AXE achieves substantially higher effectiveness.
 At Success@5, AXE reaches 30\% while T-Agent and AutoGPT reach 10\%.
 At Success@1, AXE reaches 25\% while T-Agent is 7.5\% and AutoGPT is 2.5\%.
 AXE in black-box mode attains 10\% at Success@5 and 7.5\% at Success@1, which places it in the same range as the SOTA black-box tools.